 AVID (Advancement Via Individual Determination) is a college readiness system designed to increase the number of students who enroll and persist in four-year colleges and universities.
 AVID's proven learning support structure incorporates teaching and learning methodologies in the critical areas of Writing, Inquiry, Collaboration, Organization, and Reading (WICOR).

 AVID Elementary is based on the same learning foundation that underlies the AVID Elective and AVID Schoolwide philosophies.
 It is designed to integrate into the daily routines and curriculum of all elementary classrooms across entire grade levels to impact schoolwide structures.
 The intentional systemic approach provides different resources for different levels, settings, and infrastructures in order to support all students on their path to college readiness.

-AVID (Advancement Via Individual Determination) is an in-school academic support program that prepares students for college eligibility and success.
-AVID targets students in the academic middle range.
-Students are not only enrolled in their school’s most rigorous classes, such as honors and Advanced Placement.
-In this class, they learn organizational and study skills, work on critical thinking and how to ask probing questions, get academic help from peers and tutors, and participate in enrichment and motivational activities to make college attainable.
+At the secondary level, students enroll in the AVID elective and receive support to be successful in their school’s most rigorous classes, such as honors and Advanced Placement.
+In this class, students learn organizational and study skills, work on critical thinking and how to ask probing questions, get academic help from peers and tutors, and participate in enrichment and motivational activities to make college attainable.

 The AVID student must have “determination,” the determination to succeed in the demanding course requirements of four year colleges and universities.